-For the last 15 years, the Advanced Research Projects Agency of the U.S. Department of Defense has been developing a suite of protocols for packet switched networking.
-These protocols, which include the Internet Protocol (IP), and the Transmission Control Protocol (TCP), are now U.S. Department of Defense standards for internetworking, and are in wide use in the commercial networking environment.
-The idea developed in this effort have also influenced other protocol suites, most importantly the connectionless configuration of the ISO protocols.
+For the last 15 years1, the Advanced Research Projects Agency of the U.S. Department of Defense has been developing a suite of protocols for packet switched networking.
+These protocols, which include the Infernet Protocol (IP), and the Transmission Control Protocol (TCP), are now U.S. Department of Defense standards for interretworking, and are in wide use in the commercial networking environment.
+The ideas developed in this effort have also influenced other protocol suites, most importantly the connectionless configuration of the ISO protocol^{2,2,4,4}.

-While specific information on the DOD protocols is fairly generally available $^{\delta{\gamma}}$ , it is sometimes difficult to determine the motivation and reasoning which led to the design.
+While specific information on the DOD protocols is fairly generally available^{1,5,7}, it is sometimes difficult to determine the motivation and reasoning which led to the design.

 In fact, the design philosophy has evolved considerably from the first proposal to the current standards.
-For example, the idea of the datagram, or connectionless service, does not receive particular emphasis in the first paper, but has come to be the defining characteristic of the protocol.
-Another example is the layering of the architecture into the IP and TCP layers.
+For example, the idea of the datagram, or connectionless service, does not receive particular emphasis in the first paper, but has come to he the defining characteristic of the protocol.
+Another example is the layering of the finit work was upported in partly the Defense Admassfa architecture into the IP and TCP layers.
 This seems basic to the design, but was also not a part of the original proposal.
 These changes in the Internet design arose through the repeated pattern of implementation and testing that occurred before the standards were set.